NONTAWAT149/azure-ai-copilot/README.md

-# Copilot with Azure AI Foundry (Implementation of PromptFlow)
+# Copilot with Azure AI Foundry
-Custom Copilot with Azure AI Foundry Service | Udacity project
+Custom Copilot with Azure AI Foundry Service - the implementation of Prompt Flow | Udacity project

 This is a report to show information about developing copilot to support customer by asnwering questions related to product.